exilenorth/RcloneQBController/docs/Phase4_Development_Plan.md

 *   **Integration:** The `MainViewModel` will be responsible for calling the `Start` and `Stop` methods of the `SchedulingService` when the user enables or disables a job's schedule from the UI.
 The service will be registered as a singleton in the application's dependency injection container to ensure a single source of truth for all scheduled tasks.
 *   **Catch-Up Logic:** The `SchedulingService` will be updated to detect if the application was asleep when a run was scheduled.
 If a scheduled run is missed, the service will trigger an immediate "catch-up" run to ensure data synchronization is not delayed.

-## 2. Settings Window
+## 2. Settings Window (Completed)

 ### 2.1.
 Objective
 To build a comprehensive, user-friendly settings window that allows users to view and modify all aspects of the application's configuration.

 ### 2.2.
-Implementation Details
+Implementation Summary
-*   **File Creation:**
-    *   A new view, `SettingsWindow.xaml`, will be created in the `/Views` directory.
-    *   A corresponding view model, `SettingsViewModel.cs`, will be created in the `/ViewModels` directory.
-*   **UI Structure:** The `SettingsWindow.xaml` will implement a `TabControl` as specified in the design document, with tabs for "qBittorrent," "Rclone," "Scheduling," and "Application."
-This organizes the settings into logical, manageable sections.
-*   **ViewModel Logic (`SettingsViewModel.cs`):**
-    *   **Loading:** Upon initialization, the ViewModel will use the `ConfigurationService` to load the current `AppConfig` object.
-The properties of this object will be bound to the various input controls (TextBoxes, CheckBoxes, etc.) in the `SettingsWindow.xaml`.
-    *   **Saving:** A "Save" button in the window will be bound to an `ICommand` in the ViewModel.
-When invoked, this command will call the `ConfigurationService.SaveConfiguration()` method, passing the current state of the ViewModel's properties to persist the changes to `config.json`.
-    *   **Validation:** The ViewModel will include data validation rules (e.g., for numeric inputs or required fields) to provide immediate feedback to the user.
+The Settings Window has been successfully implemented, providing a centralized and intuitive user interface for managing all application configurations.
+This includes dedicated tabs for qBittorrent, Rclone, Scheduling, and Application settings, ensuring a logical organization of configurable parameters.
+The `SettingsWindow.xaml` and `SettingsViewModel.cs` were created as planned, with the ViewModel handling the loading, saving, and validation of configuration data via the `ConfigurationService`.
+This feature significantly enhances user experience by eliminating the need for manual `config.json` edits and providing immediate feedback through integrated validation.

-## 3. User Guide & Menu Items
+## 3. User Guide & Menu Items (Completed)

 ### 3.1.
 Objective
 To provide users with easy access to help documentation and essential application functions through a standard menu bar.